 - Achieve Elite Status Faster with Annual Credit & Everyday Purchases – 15 Elite Credits after account approval and every year after your account anniversary

 - No Foreign Transaction Fees and global Chip and Signature technology

 I’m trying to work out if this card is worth it.
 Marriott points don’t appear to be convertible to gift certificates, so if you can’t use free hotel nights then this card isn’t for you.
 However, I’m trying to plan a Europe trip next year using mostly points and miles.
 I’m already counting on two free “expensive” nights from the Hyatt credit card, but given how expensive hotels are I want to see if I could stretch this card out for multiple free nights.
 Marriott properties include Renaissance Hotels, Courtyard, Residence Inn, and Fairfield Inn & Suites.

-You can also get 5 points for every $1 spent at Marriott® locations, 2 points for every $1 spent on airline tickets purchased directly with the airline, and at car rental agencies & restaurants, and 1 point for every $1 spent on other purchases.
+You can also get 5 points at 3,600 Marriott locations, 2 points on airline ticket purchases directly with airlines, at car rental agencies & restaurants and 1 point elsewhere.

 How far can 50,000 points take me?
 The redemption chart is below (click to enlarge).
 Pointsavers offer better redemption rates, but it doesn’t look like the high demand locations are often on that list.
 With 4 nights, you get the 5th night free.
 On a Category 2 hotel, it looks like I could theoretically get 7 nights out of this credit card deal (5 nights + 1 free + the 1 night free certificate).